Homemade Chex Mix Recipe

 What You’ll Need To Make Homemade Chex Mix

-- Corn Chex, Wheat Chex, Rice Chex: The crunchy backbone of the mix.
-You can use all three for variety or stick with just one or two, depending on what you have on hand.
+- Corn, Wheat, and Rice Chex: The crunchy backbone of the mix.
+Use all three for variety or stick with one or two, depending on what you have.

-- Cheerios: Adds a toasty, familiar crunch.
-If you want something heartier, swap them out for bagel chips—or even use a combo of both.
+- Cheerios (or bagel chips): Adds a toasty, familiar crunch.
+Use Cheerios for lightness, bagel chips for heft—or a combo of both.

 - Jump to the printable recipe for precise measurements